p1ng-request/document-automation/README.md

 [broken-links-checker.py](https://github.com/p1ng-request/document-automation/blob/main/broken-links-checker.py): A Python script to scan broken links from a given web domain.

+[translate.py](https://github.com/p1ng-request/document-automation/blob/main/translate.py): Translate documentations (.md files) to destined language.
++ This pipeline is a high-performance neural machine translation system, which is trained on a diverse range of parallel texts from the internet and is able to translate between any pair of languages from the OPUS corpus.
++ (Optional) Automatically push & commit codes to GitHub, fully-automate the documentation publish workflow.

 :sparkles::sparkles:[ml-docs-scanner.py](https://github.com/p1ng-request/document-automation/blob/main/ml-docs-scanner.py):sparkles::sparkles:: The udpated version of NLP Docs Scanner.
 + Using machine learning techniques to train models on the cleaned data, make predictions on the data, score the documentation based on the criteria you specified.
 + Use supervised learning techniques to train a model to predict the quality of a document based on a set of labeled examples.
 For example, you can use grammatical error correction models, spell checker models, readability metrics such as the Flesch-Kincaid readability test, sentiment analysis models to measure the objectivity and tone of a document.